 Updates for iMac, MacBook, MacBook Pro and MacBook Air

-At WWDC 2017, Apple announced updates to its whole line-up of laptops and all-in-one desktops that form the middle of Apple’s laptop enterprise.
+At WWDC 2017, Apple announced updates to its entire line of laptops and all-in-one desktops, which form the core of Apple’s laptop enterprise.

-The new models are greater accessible in terms of pricing and % enough processing strength to fulfill even professionals.
+The new models are more accessible in terms of pricing and % have enough processing strength to fulfill even professionals.

 IMAC